sayanta01/JS/notes/fullstackopen/blogs/how-react-works.md

 - An internal data structure that implements React's reconciliation algorithm with advanced scheduling capabilities
 - A linked list structure that enables incremental rendering and holds additional metadata

-# Reconciliation and Diffing Algorithms
+# Reconciliation & Diffing Algorithms
 Reconciliation: The overall process React uses to update the UI following data changes
 Diffing: A part of the reconciliation process, the algorithm that compares previous and new trees
 - First Rule of Diffing Algorithm: Two elements of different types will produce different trees 💡